ShreyBana/dot-files-etc/setup-cheatsheet.md

 ### Changing `Full Name`
   - To change the GECO comment(used by gdm & lightdm for login user name aka `Full Name`), you have to edit `/etc/login.defs` to be able to make the appropriate change via `chfn`.

+### Curosr
+  - To change the size of the Xcursor edit the `~/.Xresources` and add `Xcursor.size: 32` or some power of 2.
+  - To change the root/bg cursor to left pointer run `xsetroot -cursor_name left_ptr`